UX DESIGN - BRANDING

 focus 3

-Improving accessibility of content
+Improving overall accessibility

 Removing any obstacle that causes users to strain to consume the information on the screen.